dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 - `myList.find`

 #### myList.indexOf
-indexOf will try to find the index of the string or number you give as a parameter"
+indexOf will try to find the index of the string or number you give as a parameter
 ```js
 const myArray = ['one','two','three','four']
 myArray.indexOf('two') // 2 being that value in the array